- Need a quick abrasive sanding tool?

 - It’s essential to wear eye protection with a belt sander, dust, and bits of grit from the paper can fly towards your eyes.
 And make sure that if you have long hair you tie it up out of the way before operating.

 - Finally, wear a dust mask and set up a dust collection system.
-The best belt sanders have built-in dust collection features, but a dedicated system provides an added measure of protection against harmful dust particles.
+The best belt sanders have built-in dust collection attributes, but a dedicated system provides an added measure of protection against harmful dust particles.

 Comparing the top belt sanders